dani8art/model-driven-microservices-generator/docs/meta01-microservices.md

 image | `string` | **Required**.
 The identifier of docker image that contains the component. imagePort | `integer` | **Required**.
 The port which is defined in docker image for exposing the component.

+###### Restrictions

+1. If there aren't port, it will be equal to imagePort.
+2. One microservice can't have two connection with type EXTERNAL.

 ### Group

-This class permits to group components, you can associate components that have any realtion.
+This class permits to group components, you can associate components that have any relation.

 Property | Type | Description
 ------------ | ------------- | ----------
 name        | `string` | **Required**.
 Name of the group.

+###### Restrictions

+1. Two groups have not the same name

 ### Connection